googleapis/genai-toolbox/docs/deploy/deploy_toolbox.md

     - Cloud Run Developer (roles/run.developer)
     - Service Account User role (roles/iam.serviceAccountUser)

-Notes:
+> [!NOTE]
-* If you are under a domain restriction organization policy [restricting](https://cloud.google.com/run/docs/authenticating/public#domain-restricted-sharing) unauthenticated invocations for your project, you will need to access your deployed service as described under [Testing private services](https://cloud.google.com/run/docs/triggering/https-request#testing-private).
+> If you are under a domain restriction organization policy [restricting](https://cloud.google.com/run/docs/authenticating/public#domain-restricted-sharing) unauthenticated invocations for your project, you will need to access your deployed service as described under [Testing private services](https://cloud.google.com/run/docs/triggering/https-request#testing-private).

+> [!NOTE]
-* If you are using VPC-based sources (such as AlloyDB), make sure your Cloud Run service and the database are in the same VPC network.
+> If you are using VPC-based sources (such as AlloyDB), make sure your Cloud Run service and the database are in the same VPC network.

 ## Create a service account